Skip to Content

 Paper Plane Cocktail Mise en Place

-The first step is to squeeze an ounce of lemon juice which you’ll pour directly into a cocktail shaker.
+The first step in this recipe is to squeeze an ounce of lemon juice which you’ll pour directly into a cocktail shaker.

 We like to use a small angled measuring cup to measure juice but you can use a jigger or other measuring device if you don’t have this handy tool.